 Let us learn more about the different aspects of these Cashmere Pashmina Shawls.

-The cashmere pashmina shawls made in Kashmir occupy an unsurpassed position amongst the textile commodities.
+The cashmere pashmina shawl is made in Kashmir occupy an unsurpassed position amongst the textile commodities.
 The unwanted base coat of the Changthangi goats or the Tibetan goats is used in the making of a cashmere pashmina.
 The fibre which is a product of the leftover base coats is used in this process.
 And these shawls are spun using five yarns made with the fibres.
 These goats are also recognised as ‘Changra’ goats and they originate in the tall mountain ranges of Tibet.
 The Orenburg goats and the Mongolian goats are the other known breeds of goats who serve as resources for making of the pashminas.

 The Quality Determiners of Pashmina

-The staple length and the fibre diameter are the two chief determinants of the quality of a cashmere pashmina.
+The staple length and the fibre diameter are the two chief determinants of the quality of a cashmere pashmina shawl.
 The fibre should measure between 13-20 microns.
 A massive amount of infinitesimal air-pockets gets produced when these superior fibres are spun into thread and these air pockets provide the fabric with its astonishing warmness and smoothness.